From ZK-first to AT Protocol — our path to DDS

 • Schema enforcement: Lexicons are machine-readable and PDS-enforced.
 If data doesn't match the schema, it's rejected — not silently malformed.
 Nostr's event kinds and Logos Messaging's content types enable interoperability through convention, but without enforceable validation.

 • Complete data stream: The Firehose gives every connected service a complete, real-time view of all data.
 In Nostr, each relay sees a partial view.
 In Logos Messaging, messages are ephemeral.
-For deliberation — where you need to aggregate all votes, run clustering algorithms, and produce verifiable results — a complete input stream is essential.
+For deliberation — where you need to aggregate all participant input, run analysis algorithms, and produce verifiable results — a complete input stream is essential.

 • Web2 UX: OAuth login, handles, familiar account management.
 Users don't need to understand cryptography to participate.